Code-Institute-Submissions/One-Day-In-May-MS1/README.md

 ### content

 - All CDN links copied from the respective sources - see links above in the **"Technologies Used"** section.
-- In the nav element, the toggle code was copied from BootStrap: https://getbootstrap.com/docs/4.5/components/navbar/#nav
+- In the nav element, the code used to create a toggle menu on small screen sizes was copied from BootStrap: https://getbootstrap.com/docs/4.5/components/navbar/#nav
+- On the highlights page, I created tabs to separate the highlights of the 3 matches.
+I copied code from Bootstrap to achieve this:  https://getbootstrap.com/docs/4.5/components/navs/#javascript-behavior

 **TBC**